 This year the feast of the Immaculate Conception of Mary is Dec.
-9 and not a holy day of obligation.
-(Advent trumps the feast day.)
-But the day should still be celebrated!
+8 and is a holy day of obligation.
 Why are we celebrating?
 A lot of Catholic kids (and adults) don’t actually know, so here’s a little crash course that you can share with your kids.

 Explaining the Immaculate Conception to kids